Elimination of extremal index zeroes from generic paths of closed 1-forms: Connecting saddles and elimination of centers

-The next concept is useful to describe paths of closed $ 1 $-forms $ \formes $.
+The next concept is useful to describe generic paths of closed $ 1 $-forms $ \formes $.
 It depends essentially on the choice of paths $ B_*(\al_t)\subset\wt{M} $ lifting the continuous paths determined by the zeroes $ Z(\al_t) $.
 Choose $ B_*(\al_0) $, liftings of the initial zeroes together with liftings of the birth zeroes; this determines $ B_*(\al_t) $, \emph{continuous liftings} of the zeroes.

-\begin{df} Let $ \formes $ be a generic path of closed $ 1 $-forms.
+\begin{definition} Let $ \formes $ be a generic path of closed $ 1 $-forms.
 Take a family of primitives $ \primits $ together with continuous liftings $ B_*(\al_t) $.
 Associated with this data, we have the Cerf-Novikov graphic, which is given by the set: